Simple Sign vs. WillowSign: Choosing the Right Signature Tool

 Best Practices

-Use Simple Sign for fast, internal workflows where a signature is a formality.
+Use Simple Sign for fast internal workflows where a signature image on the document is required but formal legal compliance is not the primary concern.

-Use WillowSign when you need traceability, legal standing, or need to involve third parties.
+Use WillowSign when you need legal standing, a third-party audit trail, or need to involve signers outside your organisation.

 Troubleshooting